xry111/gcc/gcc/config/loongarch/predicates.md

     case SYMBOL_GOT_DISP:
       /* Without explicit relocs, there is no special syntax for loading the address of a call destination into a register.
-	 Using "la $25,foo; jal $25" would prevent the lazy binding of "foo", so keep the address of global symbols with the jal macro.  */
+	 Using "la.global JIRL_REGS,foo; jirl JIRL_REGS" would prevent the lazy binding of "foo", so keep the address of global symbols with the jal macro.  */
       return 1;